David Dorsey

 Multifaith Chaplain David Dorsey’s commitment to inclusion, dialogue, and human-land relating began early, growing up on a farm outside of Athens, Georgia, with parents who chose not to shield him from the harsh realities inherent in relating across race lines in the Deep South.

-Upon completion of graduate degrees in music and theology, David began a lifelong career in dialogue, pastoral care, spiritual formation, and higher education.
-Now in his tenth year at Oberlin, David created the Barefoot Dialogue program.
-His doctoral dissertation — Barefoot Dialogue: An Experiment in Human and Biotic Relating — was approved with distinction from the Pacific School of Religion, Graduate Theological Union, Berkeley, California.
+Upon completion of graduate degrees in music and theology, David began a lifelong career in dialogue, pastoral care, spiritual discernment in higher education.
+Now in his eleventh year at Oberlin, David created the Barefoot Dialogue program, featured in his doctoral dissertation — Barefoot Dialogue: An Experiment in Human and Biotic Relating (with distinction) from the Pacific School of Religion, Berkeley, California.